SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 ![Various lines of irrelevant console logs.][console]

 For some reason, however, I couldn't inspect the elements on the page.
 I had seen in the page source that the gift box was made, somewhat impressively (though not [never seen before][css-3d]), out of HTML elements, rotated in 3D using pure CSS, rather than with a canvas as I had originally thought.
-Knowing this, I thought that maybe the amount of elements and CSS 3D effects crashed the devtools elements panel, so I made a copy of the HTML file and deleted the gift box.
+Knowing this, I thought that maybe the large amount of elements and CSS 3D effects crashed the devtools elements panel, so I made a copy of the HTML file and deleted the gift box.

 [css-3d]: https://keithclark.co.uk/labs/css-fps/

 As it turned out, however, the gift box wasn't the problem.
-The HTML source mentioned detecting devtools, so I suspected that to discourage CTF participants from using devtools to inspect their code, the page had JS that hung the page when devtools is opened.
+The HTML source mentioned detecting devtools, shown below, so I suspected that to discourage CTF participants from using devtools to inspect their code, the page has code that crashes the page when devtools opens.
 I could observe this by trying to execute code in the console---nothing would run---or by closing devtools---the page won't rerender, so there'll be a blank white chunk of the screen where devtools was.[^1]

 [^1]: In retrospect, the pure CSS rotating gift box was probably intentionally added to hide the fact that the page had hung---after all, if things on screen are moving, the page surely isn't stuck, right?